 - The Door Slams You: The Mummy does this to one of the archaeologists standing in front of his sarcophagus...followed by a punch to the other archaeologist.

 - Everything's Better with Cows:

-- One of the Concert Halls is the "Cow Palace".🐄
+- One of the Concert Halls is the "Cow Palace".note

 - A cow skeleton can be seen in the Mosh Pit multiball animation.

-- Everything's Better with Spinning: Well, The Mummy doesn't think so, anyway.
+- Everything's Better with Spinning: Well, the Mummy doesn't think so, anyway."Spinning, schminning!"

-- Face of the Band: While not a vocalist, Dracula does most of the talking for the band, whether opening concerts/multiballs, trying to recruit Gillman, or announcing jackpots, extra balls and specials.
+- Face of the Band: While not a vocalist, Dracula does most of the talking for the band, whether opening concerts/multiballs, trying to recruit Gill, or announcing jackpots, extra balls, and specials.
 The Wolfman fills in sometimes, despite being the drummer.

 - Frying Pan of Doom: The Bride's weapon of choice against her husband during her mode.

-- Glass-Shattering Sound/Mirror-Cracking Ugly: When the Bride of Frankenstein practices her singing, she causes the display to shatter.
+- Glass-Shattering Sound: When the Bride of Frankenstein practices her singing, she causes the display to shatter.
 However, it's unclear if this is due to her appearance or her voice, as neither one is extreme enough to invoke either trope.

-Mummy: "In my day, we didn't have jackpots!"note
+Mummy: "Back in my day, we didn't have jackpots!"note

 - Hurricane of Puns: